ietf-ccamp-wg/transport-nbi/I-D Applicability Statement/draft-ietf-ccamp-transport-nbi-app-statement.md

       OTN Abstract Topology, exposed by PNC2;

-   -  it needs to coordinate the setup of a multi-domain ODU2 Tunnel between the AN1-1 and AN2-1 TTPs, abstracting S3-1 and S18-3 TTPs, within the OTN Abstract Topologies exposed by PNC1 and PNC2, respectively.
+   -  it needs to coordinate the setup of a multi-domain ODU2 Tunnel between the AN1-1 and AN2-1 TTPs, abstracting the ODU termination and adaptation resources on S3-1 and S18-3 physical interfaces, within the OTN Abstract Topologies exposed by PNC1 and PNC2, respectively.

    The MDSC then performs multi-domain path computation (step 2 in
    {{fig-svc-setup}}) and then requests: